SEAN: This week gives us a variety of titles to choose from. Let’s delve right into them.

 MICHELLE: Me, I’m hoping for manhwa.

-MELINDA: I’m with Michelle.
+MJ: I’m with Michelle.
 I’m also steeling myself to read New Moon.
 I’ve never been able to get up the gumption to read the novels, but these at least move quickly.

 SEAN: So what titles give you feels this week?
 (Is this Tumblr?)